 This post was sponsored by Dramamine® as part of an Influencer Activation for Influence Central.

 As a child, the best motion sickness remedies were not something I worried about.
 However, when my oldest son was born in 2003, I suddenly found that I would get carsick.
 At first, I thought I was just coming down with a bug, but when I got out of the car and felt fine for hours, then felt bad as soon as I got back in, I realized that I had finally learned what my poor mom and sister dealt with for years.
 Motion sickness is an affliction that is truly horrible.
-So, after years of sharing about our vacations with you, I decided to share some of my best motion sickness remedies.
+So, after years of sharing about our vacations with you, I decided to share some of the Best Motion Sickness Remedies For Adults & Kids.

 As we hit the road to vacation, go on business trips, or most recently looking at homes out of state for our upcoming move, motion sickness is sure to rear its ugly head.
 I hate feeling sick in the car, but I also hate feeling overly medicated.
 I have tried a lot of things in the past, but these are some of my favorite and best motion sickness remedies for road trips.